evs-broadcast/node-raw-socket/README.md

  * `checksumOffset` - When `generateChecksums` is `true` specifies how many bytes to index into the send buffer to write automatically generated checksums, defaults to `0`
+ * `iface` - interface name.
+Used only for Arp or Packet mode to select which interface to use.
+ * `ip` - ip address.
+Not currently used.

 An exception will be thrown if the underlying raw socket could not be created.
 The error will be an instance of the `Error` class.